averyhorvath/quantum_research/README.md

 TWO BODY VS. MANY BODY
 ====
-* The plots generated used a fixed beta omega value of 2.5.
+* The plots generated used a fixed beta_omega value of 2.5 because this is the beta_omega value where the particles can be approximated as non-interacting.
-* The energy for the many body case was divided by the N value to represent it as a two body case.
+* To represent the many-body case as a two-body case, the energy for the many body case was divided by the number of fermions in the many body case and doubled thereafter.
-* Plots compared the energy for many body case represented as a two body case versus the energy two body case for a fixed beta omega value of 2.5
+* Plots compared the energy for many body case represented as a two body case versus the energy two body case.
+All cases used a fixed beta omega value of 2.5 - again, because this is the beta_omega value where the particles can be approximated as non-interacting (a.k.a. the electron-electron repulsion is minimized).
 * The green arrows on the plot represent the ideal case

-# quantum_research
+The conclusions drawn from this study will be published in mid 2018.